-Have you tried to be the one responsible for managing a project and wondered how in the world you were going to succeed?
+Have you ever tried being the one in charge of managing a project and wondered how you would ever succeed?

-In simple terms, you can divide project management into 4 parts:
+In simple terms, project management can be divided into 4 parts:

-If you were to allocate time spent on the 4 parts, the general agreement among project managers is that you should spend around 40% on number 1 – preparation!
+If you were to allocate time spent on the 4 parts, the general agreement among project managers is that you should spend around 40% on the first one – preparation!

 The key to success lies in the foundation.
 The reason is this:

 - This is where you make sure that you understand the big picture

 - This is where you define exactly what the task is, who is doing what, how and why.

 - This is where you analyze and reveal challenges and obstacles and you make strategies for how to deliver the project you are asked to do.

 - This is where you challenge the person who assigned the task to you on all the weak links in the project.

 - This is where you set a common goal for the task and set the direction for the task.